 Three cards after Koenig in the set was card 59, Joe Mowry, whose card gives us two clues.
 First, he is listed as 24 years old.
-According to Baseball-Reference, Mowry was born on April 6, 1908, which meant his Goudey age was not correct at any point during the 1934 baseball season, much less calendar year.
+However, an April 6 birthday meant his Goudey age would be correct the entire season, so this isn’t a very helpful clue.

-The second clue comes from the last line of the bio tells us that “in May, 1934, Mowry was transferred to the Albany Team of the International League.”
-This occurred on May 24, placing the card in or after the end of May, consistent with the Watkins and Schulmerich cards already reviewed.
+The second clue comes from the last line of Mowry’s bio, which tells us that “in May, 1934, Mowry was transferred to the Albany Team of the International League.”
+This transaction occurred on May 24, placing the card in or after the end of May, consistent with the Watkins and Schulmerich cards already reviewed.

 Six cards after Mowry in the set was card 65, Cliff Bolton, who Goudey lists as 26 years old.
 According to Baseball-Reference and the Who’s Who guide, Bolton was born on April 10, 1907, which would have made him 26 only until April 9, 1934.
 In other words, either the card was finalized quite early or the age was incorrect at the time the card was finalized.

 Two cards after Bolton in the set was card 67, Bob Weiland, who Goudey lists as 27 years old.
-According to Baseball-Reference, Weiland was born on December 14, 1905, which was entirely inconsistent with his Goudey age.
-However, his card back contains additional timing information.
+According to the Who’s Who guide, Weiland was born on December 14, 1906, which means his Goudey age was accurate the entire season.

 Two cards later we get another age, this time John Marcum who Goudey notes as 23.
-According to Baseball-Reference, Marcum had the numerologically fantastic birthdate 09-09-09, which is entirely inconsistent with his Goudey age incompatible with any stretch of the 1934 season.
+According to Baseball-Reference, Marcum had the numerologically fantastic birthdate 09-09-09, which makes his Goudey age incompatible with any stretch of the 1934 season.

 No other cards of Marcum indicate a birthdate.
-However, this article from August 1933 affirms 1909 as Marcum’s birth year as understood at the time.
+However, this article from August 1933 supports 1909 as Marcum’s birth year as understood at the time.

 An event not mentioned in Marcum’s bio is his halting of Schoolboy Rowe’s 16 game winning streak on August 29, 1934.
 One might be tempted to take the omission as an indication that the bio was finalized before August 29, but it is more typical than atypical to omit highlights from the season in progress.